-My debut novel, THE ZERO AND THE ONE is now available from Twelve Books in the US and Affirm Press in Australia.
+My debut novel, THE ZERO AND THE ONE is now available from Twelve Books in the US, Affirm Press in Australia, Legend Books in the UK, and Presses de la Cité in France.

 You can order it here...